Day 296: Confessions

 Days 194-197: Like It Should Be

 The Day 197 block starts with essentially no preamble at all, except for a sidequest from Xigbar that’s just awful.
 He wants you to kill 30 enemies during Limit Breaks, and he only starts counting now.
 Bear in mind the HP Sponge enemies and the fact that Limit Breaks last on the lower side of ten seconds, and you’ve got some real boredom ahead of you.
 Welp.
 Who wants to run some Deserter challenges?
 The prize for doing this sidequest is Bonus Mission 59, but the task is so boring that starrk’s walkthrough, the longest and most thorough on GameFAQs, recommends you skip the whole thing and come back to 59 as a Holo-Mission!
-And RickyC’s longplay – which hasn’t missed a mission yet – skips the sidequest and very .
-I’m going to assume you did do the sidequest because I feel that’s too much content to just let pass me by, personally, but I get where starrk and RickyC are coming from, sheesh.
+RickyC’s longplay – which hasn’t missed a mission yet – skips the sidequest too!
+Now, I am going to cover the bonus mission, because I feel that’s too much content to just let pass me by, personally, but I get where starrk and RickyC are coming from, sheesh.
 For those who are trying to do the sidequest, starrk recommends the Icy Cube swarm in Mission 35. (more…)

 Day 193: Xion Awakens